Save Money With Energy-Efficient Home Replacement Windows

 However, advances in energy-efficient technologies have helped engineers create windows that protect the interior climate of your home much more effectively than older window models.
 Older windows often have several strikes against them.
 They may only be single-paned, meaning that there’s only one layer of glass present between the inside and outside of the building.

 They may have old weather stripping, the seal around the window that keeps out moisture and keeps interior air inside, that is worn out and cracked.
-And some may even have frames made of metal, like aluminum or steel, which is extremely inefficient in terms of conserving energy and maintaining consistent temperatures inside.
+And some may even have frames made of metal, like aluminium or steel, which is extremely inefficient in terms of conserving energy and maintaining consistent temperatures inside.

 Windows that have even just one of these elements present may be costing you far more than you know in heating and cooling costs.
 The good news is, installing replacement windows that are energy efficient can save you up to 30% when it comes to heating and cooling your home.